 Along with her community advocacy, Judge Jodi operates highly successful sobriety, drug and domestic violence courts and founded one of the first veteran’s treatment court in the State of Michigan, extending this education and advocacy to this new class of individuals - our heroes, the men and women returning from military service.
 Judge Jodi has their six.

 For over 25 years, Judge Jodi has been on the front lines of mid-America working with our families, our children, and our veterans on issues surrounding interpersonal violence, substance abuse and addiction.
 Whether working as a child protection worker, a prosecutor of high profile violent crimes or using the power of her judicial seat to guide individuals into recovery, Judge Jodi continues to be in the forefront of our daily lives striving to make a difference.

 Her presentations represent the premier research and real life stories from the front lines of today’s families and professional systems to educate and provide tools for families, schools, coalitions and professionals to arm themselves against the greatest health issues facing our country today.

 Judge Jodi earned her undergraduate degree in psychology with an emphasis in children with behavioral disorders, studied in her graduate program in human development and completed her juris doctorate in 2003.
+She was unanimously selected to receive the state wide, first ever "Integrity in our Communities" Award from Thomas M. Cooley Law School.
 Judge Jodi is a frequent guest on Fox 2 News, “Let it Rip,” numerous local and regional radio shows, and a presenter before hundreds of audiences of varying demographics.
 As quoted by Bob Stutman, “Jodi is the first person I’ve met who has the intimate knowledge of premier research, the practical hands-on experience and the deep seated passion for the issue of substance abuse in America”.